Skip to content

 • Multi-point locking systems are commonly found on uPVC doors.
 If you need to lift up the handle to lock the door, you probably have one of these.

-• Night latches are mounted on the surface of a door, so aren’t as secure as other types of lock.
+• Night latches are mounted on the surface of a door, so aren’t as secure.
 They automatically lock the door when it closes.

 Can I get home insurance during building works?

-Yes, but you’ll need to let your home insurance provider know about any building work being carried out.
+Yes, you can get home insurance during building works.
+But you’ll need to let your home insurance provider know about them.

-If you’re carrying out large-scale renovations to your home, you might need specialist insurance to cover you during the work.
+If you’re carrying out large-scale renovations, you might need specialist insurance during the work.

 Can I transfer my home insurance policy to a new property?

-Moving home might be a good opportunity to see if you can find cheaper cover elsewhere.
+Moving home might be a good opportunity to see if you can find cheaper cover with a different provider.

 Are leaks covered by home insurance?